benjischwartz/CppHTTP/README.md

 2) determines response after checking
 3) sends response to web  client (may include data, e.g. HTML stored on webserver)

-### TCP
+### TCP (Transmission Control Protocol)
+- Operates at "transport layer" of internet model - this sits above the "network layer" which is IP.
-Connection-based protocol used for HTTP servers.
+- Connection-based protocol used for HTTP servers.
 It guarantees the integrity of the data being communicated over a network (compared to UDP which is connectionless).
+- TCP ensure packet delivery by assigning a sequence number to each byte sent, and receiver acknowledges it, specifying the expected sequence number for the next packet.
+- TCP detects lost, duplicated or out of order packets, and requests re-transmission of lost data, or rearranges data.
+Can incur long delays (optimises accuracy over timely delivery).
+- Positive acknowledgement with re-transmission: receiver required to respond with acknowledgement message it received the data.
+Sender keeps a record of each sent packet and maintains a timer from when the packet was sent.
+Sender re-transmits a packet if timer expires before receiving the acknowledgement.
+- TCP divides data into "segments" which IP then handles the delivery of.
+TCP layer on client side re-assembles packets and ensures correct and error-free ordering for the receiving application.

 ### Ports & Sockets
 - TCP Socket is an endpoint *instance* defined by *IP address* and a *port*.
 Used in context of a TCP connection or a listening state.
 Ports differentiate multiple endpoints on a given network address.